AntoineSoetewey/antoinesoetewey.github.io/_pages/terms.md

 ### Attribution

 If you're inclined to give credit --- a link back to the source attributed to either [Antoine Soetewey](https://www.antoinesoetewey.com/) or [antoinesoetewey.com](https://www.antoinesoetewey.com/) is good enough for me.
-Talking about credits, thanks [Michael Rose](https://mademistakes.com) for this page and your template.
+Talking about credits, thanks <a href="https://mademistakes.com" target="_blank" rel="noopener">Michael Rose</a> for this page and your template.

 <!-- *Last updated: {{ page.last_modified_at | date: "%B %d, %Y" }}* -->